 Sadly, there were many friends and acquaintances who faded away over the 15 years that I cared for my husband.
 There were those who stuck by us, though, and we were fortunate to have their unwavering support.
 The difficulty is that there are some things that are hard to grasp unless you’ve experienced them first-hand.
 The unique struggles involved in being a caregiver are nearly impossible to convey to people who have never walked this path before.
 To complicate things even further, being a spousal caregiver is very different from caring for one’s parents, grandparents or in-laws.

 My closest friend happened to become a caregiver for her husband roughly a year before my own caregiving saga began.
 Throughout my caregiving journey, she was the one person I could share my deepest, most honest feelings with.
 I always knew she would “get it.”
 Unfortunately, our caregiving duties left us little time to provide much in the way of hands-on help for each other.
 We didn’t get together often, but we both knew there was always someone we could turn to for understanding and emotional support.
 She was my lifeline all those years.

 Another friend I met several years after my husband became ill wasn’t comfortable with the emotional aspects of disability and loss.
 Everyone has their own limits that they must respect, and I accepted that.
 Although he was not a source of emotional support for me, he was always willing to do small handyman jobs or provide some other “boots on the ground” type of help here and there.
 I think his discomfort wound up being a good thing since it encouraged me to find other topics to discuss with him.
-Our conversations actually allowed me to take some respite time away from the worries and responsibilities of caregiving.
+Our conversations actually allowed me to take some respite from the worries and responsibilities of caregiving.
 While it may seem that some people are not willing or able to support you in the way you would want or expect, making your expectations flexible increases the likelihood that you’ll be pleasantly surprised.